Anastomosis/Issues/README.md

 All submissions must be peer-reviewed by at least 2 peers, whom have a public record illustrating expertise in the same or similar field.
 Reviews are cryptographically proven by submitting your work signed with two signatures.

 Submissions are exclusively judged only on the quality of submitted work and contributions in discussions.
-Nothing else is factored into the decisions making process Submissions are operated as a meritocracy,